 JWST Fine Guidance Sensor

 JWST's Fine Guidance Sensor (FGS) provides data for science attitude determination, fine pointing, and attitude stabilization using guide stars in the JWST focal plane.
-Absolute pointing and image motion performance is predicted on the JWST Pointing Performance page.
+Absolute pointing and image motion performance is discussed on the JWST Pointing Performance page.

 On this page

-• to identify and acquire a guide star, measure its position in one of the 2 guider channels, and provide this data to the JWST attitude control subsystem (ACS) for attitude determination.
+• identify and acquire a guide star, measure its position in one of the 2 guider channels, and provide this data to the JWST attitude control subsystem (ACS) for attitude determination.

-• to provide fine pointing data to the ACS for attitude stabilization.
+• provide fine pointing data to the ACS for attitude stabilization.
 The FGS can provide this data for both fixed target pointings and for moving target observations.

 Guide star position data is used by the ACS for absolute (right ascension and declination) pointing knowledge and pointing control in the plane of the sky (pitch and yaw).
 ACS uses the data from off-axis star trackers to control the spacecraft’s roll orientation.